 Delivers qualitative benefits for Whole System resilience, enabled by increased distribution network reliability.
 1.1.1 (ii) We expect increased monitoring equipment to be rolled out across their network where it has demonstrable net value for network planning.
 We expect demonstrable value to include a rigorous presentation and analysis of needs and use of data for networks and non- networks parties, well established functional and technical specifications, and cost-effectiveness analysis.
-Investing £28.3m to deliver LV monitoring at 14,102 secondary substations by the end of RIIO-ED2.
-This will extend monitoring from 8% to 52% of large LV substations, increasing coverage from 14% to 76% of customers, by the end of RIIO- ED2.
-This delivers a range of benefits, including helping us to make smarter and more coordinated network planning decisions by providing more visibility about where and when we need to intervene, and unlocking the use of smart network tools that need high quality monitoring data to work.
-See Section 3.2.2 and Annex 4A.21 for more information.
-Our Network Visibility Strategy (Annex 4A.21) contains analysis of the monitoring needs case, how the resulting data will be used, a comparison of monitoring and smart meter data, functional and technical specifications for the monitors, and benefits case.
-Throughout RIIO- ED2 for the delivery of LV Monitoring.
-Network Visibility Strategy submitted for RIIO-ED2 Final Submission Meets Costs: Supported by a £28.3m investment in LV monitoring.
+Investing £28.3m to deliver LV monitor at 14,102 secondary substations by the end of RIIO-ED2.
+This will extend monitoring from 8% to 52% of large LV substations, increasing coverage from to 76% of customers, by the end of RII ED2.
+This delivers a range of benefits, including helping us to make smarter a more coordinated network planning decisions by providing more visibility al where and when we need to intervene, unlocking the use of smart network too that need high quality monitoring data twork.
+Our Network Visibility Strategy contain analysis of the monitoring needs case, the resulting data will be used, a comparison of monitoring and smart m data, functional and technical specifica for the monitors, and benefits case. ing Throughout RIIO- ED2 for the delivery of LV Monitoring.
+Network Visibility Strategy submitted for RIIO-ED2 Final Submission s how eter tions Meets Costs: Supported by a £28.3m investment in LV monitoring.
 Benefits: Direct benefits of £32.2m over 25 years from our EJP.
 Contributes to £0.03bn of indirect benefits by increasing the reliability of the distribution network.
 Delivers qualitative economic benefits by improving system efficiencies (reduced transmission and distribution costs, improve system planning).
 1.1.1 (iii) DNOs should also explore all reasonable options to use data from third parties, including harnessing smart meter data subject to data sharing agreements, to improve their simulated forecasting.
-Investing in our infrastructure (including SDIF and NAVI) to collect smart meter data and incorporate it in our ENZ Platform network planning tool.
-This incorporation means that smart meter data will inform our planning decisions.
-We will combine smart meter data with LV monitoring data to identify non-technical losses.
-Identification of non-technical losses means we can ensure un-metered customers are identified correctly and By the end of RIIO-ED2 Meets Costs: Included within our costs for the enabling systems and associated support costs.
+Investing in our infrastructure (including SDIF and NAVI) to collect smart meter and incorporate it in our ENZ Platform network planning tool.
+This incorporation means that smart meter data will inform planning decisions.
+We will combine smart meter data with monitoring data to identify non-technical losses.
+Identification of non-technical losses means we can ensure un-meter customers are identified correctly and reduce instances of theft, which all customers end up paying for. g By the end of RIIO-ED2 on n our LV al red Meets Costs: Included within our costs for the enabling systems and associated support costs.
 Our SDIF and NAVI investment is supported by a £5.8m investment in specific smart systems.
 Benefits: Contributes to £3.2m-6.4m of indirect benefits during RIIO-ED2 by reducing non-technical losses.